 Ika Mirin Age: A Classic Japanese Squid Cracker

-“Shoyu (醤油: soy sauce)” and “Mirin (味醂: sweet cooking rice wine)” are seasonings that represent Japan and they are often used together not only in dishes but also for snacks.
+Shoyu (醤油: soy sauce) and mirin (味醂: sweet cooking rice wine) are seasonings that represent Japan and are often used together not only in dishes but also for snacks.

-In fact, good and old Japanese snacks tend to be flavored using soy sauce and mirin together, and if I give a representative example of such classic treats, the first thing that comes to my mind is “Ika Mirin (いかみりん)”.
+In fact, good and old Japanese snacks tend to be flavored using soy sauce and mirin together, and what I introduce here, Ika Mirin (いかみりん), is among such treats.

 Ika Mirin (いかみりん)

-Ika Mirin, also known as “Ika Mirin Age (いかみりん揚)” or “Ika Mirin Senbei (いかみりんせんべい)”, is a classic Japanese squid cracker made using potato starch, seasoned mainly with soy sauce and mirin or sweet cooking rice wine.
+Ika Mirin, also known as Ika Mirin Age (いかみりん揚) or Ika Mirin Senbei (いかみりんせんべい), is a classic Japanese squid cracker made from potato starch seasoned with soy sauce and mirin.

-As you may know, “Ika (いか)” means squid in Japanese, so the cracker actually contains its meat and typically has its embossment on the surface.
+As you may know, Ika (いか) means squid in Japanese, so the cracker contains its actual meat and typically has its embossment on the surface.

-Where to Buy and Price
+Where to Buy & Price

 Ika Mirin Senbei is a casual snack available at many supermarkets and convenience stores in Japan and only costs 100 yen or so per bag (50 grams).